 - Furry Confusion: In the film, Stuart is an anthropomorphic mouse adopted as a son by humans; as a result he has a pet cat.
 Snowbell also speaks, however.
 It's implied that all cats and mice have intelligence in this world, but are generally treated as we treat animals anyway.
 Stuart being given "special treatment" creates a bit of a social scandal in both the human and animal worlds.

 - Hannibal Lecture: Falcon explaining to Stuart that Margalo is simply an Artful Dodger, and her friendship was a lie to get the Littles' wedding ring.
-Stuart stops it by shooting an arrow at him, which simply pisses him off.
+However, Margalo tells Stuart that their friendship is genuine and Stuart believes her.
+Stuart shoots an arrow at Falcon, which simply pisses him off.

 - Happily Adopted: Stuart.
 Somewhat averted in that there is initially a little sibling tension within his new family.